THE NINETEENTH ANNUAL ANTHONY HECHT POETRY PRIZE

 WHAT WILL THE WINNER RECEIVE?

-- Publication of the winning manuscript by The Waywiser Press both in the USA and the UK in the spring of 2024.
+- Publication of the winning manuscript by Waywiser in the spring of 2025.

 WHEN AND WHERE WILL THE RESULT BE ANNOUNCED?